Shares in UK banks jump as Conservatives stay in power

 LONDON Shares in British banks jumped on Friday as the Conservative party looked set to form the next government, removing fears of a break-up of the biggest among them and further hikes in a tax on their assets.

-The market value of the five biggest British banks had increased by 9.1 billion pounds by 1210 London time, fuelled by relief at a clear election outcome in favour of a party many senior bankers see as more business-friendly.
+The market value of the five biggest British banks had increased by 9.1 billion pounds by 1110 GMT, fuelled by relief at a clear election outcome in favour of a party many senior bankers see as more business-friendly.

 The increase gives the state a 2.3 billion profit on its 20 percent remaining stake based on current share prices and will encourage the Conservatives to go ahead with their pledge to sell 9 billion pounds worth in shares over the next year, including a discounted offer to private retail investors.

-Other banks' shares rose too, with Barclays (BARC.L) up 4.9 percent and HSBC (HSBA.L) and Standard Chartered (STAN.L) rising by 1.3 percent and 1.6 percent respectively.
+Other banks' shares rose too, with Barclays up 4.9 percent and HSBC and Standard Chartered rising by 1.3 percent and 1.6 percent respectively.

 The opposition Labour party had said it would increase the bank levy, based on banks' assets, by 800 million pounds to pay for spending on childcare and job guarantees if it won the election.